FAC7/READMEs/week4/moreNode/README.md

 This method allows you to read data from a file.
 It is in the form:
 `fs.readFile(filename[, options], callback)`
 * **filename** = the name of the file you want to read from.
 * **[, options]** = the same as fs.writeFile.
 See above.
-Note that if no encodin is specified, the raw buffer is returned.
-If options is a string, then it specifies the encoding.
-Example fs.readFile('etc/passwd', 'utf8', callback)
+Note that if no encoding is specified, the raw buffer is returned.
+If the options parameter is a string, then it specifies the encoding.
+Example `fs.readFile('etc/passwd', 'utf8', callback)`
-* **callback** - The callback function whcih takes two parameters (err, data).
-Data is the contents of the file and err is throw hack when there is a error.
+* **callback** - The callback function which takes two parameters (err, data).
+Data is the contents of the file and err is used to alert the user if there is an error.

 ```javascript
 var fs = require("fs");